pollination/pollination-streamlit/README.md

 Pollination in [Streamlit](https://streamlit.io) apps.

-Many thanks to the Streamlit team for developing [Streamlit app framework](https://github.com/streamlit/)! :ballon: :ballon: :ballon:
+Many thanks to the Streamlit team for developing [Streamlit app framework](https://github.com/streamlit/)! :balloon: :balloon: :balloon:

 You can build custom apps for environmental building simulation by bringing the power of Pollination and Ladybug Tools to Streamlit apps!